sebastienvercammen/ptc-acc-gen/README.md

 ***Supported once again!
 Please use the [PokemonGo-Map Discord](https://discord.gg/g6k7w83) for questions.***

 ***It seems Nintendo has patched the + e-mail trick for Gmail.
 Some users on our Discord have tested and reported that Gmail now requires a 220+ second cooldown period between creation of accounts.
-Using another e-mail provider (tested with hotmail) still works fine.***
+Using another e-mail provider (tested with hotmail) still works.
+For automatic validation, forward all PTC account e-mails to a Gmail account and use our auto-verifier.***

 **Please be sure to clone RECURSIVELY**
 example: git clone --recursive https://github.com/sebastienvercammen/ptc-acc-gen.git